-You know exactly what the software house does and you have tools to measure their performance.
-You can just leave it to them.
+You know exactly what the software house does, and you have tools to measure their performance.
+You can leave it to them.

-What most software houses won’t tell you is that they add considerable margins to their estimates to cover for potential risks – anything from, say, 15% up to infinity.
+Most software houses won’t tell you that they add considerable margins to their estimates to cover for potential risks – anything from, say, 15% up to infinity.
 Some will base a large portion of their project on a ready-made script, making the client pay several times the value of the actual work they’re doing.
 Sorry folks, but this happens everywhere, all the time.

 You usually have a fixed payment schedule aligned with the stages of the project.
 This might save your project management team some precious time.

 We’ve worked with many clients on many different projects.
 And what we’ve seen is that the closer the client is to the project, the more successful the project is – and the better for everyone.

 Of course, as your software development team, we’re there for you to take the load off your shoulders – which is what you hire us for.
 But we’ll need to work with you to make sure you’re getting just what you wanted, and that’s the whole point of outsourcing software development.
 It’s not to “get rid of a problem”.
 It’s to get support from experts who can help you reach your goal.

 You agree on a price, and that’s all you’re paying, saving you the unexpected costs in case the project runs on for too long.